Doug Ithier

 Doug Ithier (born 20 July 1974) is an Australian footballer who played for Perth Glory, Walsall, and throughout Asia including Malaysia, Singapore, Indonesia, and China.
-Ithier was widely regarded as a tough tackling, no nonsense Defender, who was great in the air and would score long range goals and free-kicks despite playing most of his career as a Centre-back.
+Ithier was widely regarded as a tough tackling, no nonsense defender, who was great in the air and would score long range goals and free-kicks despite playing most of his career as a centre-back.

 Early life

-Douglas Edward Ithier was born on 20 July 1974, in Middle Swan, Western Australia, Australia, and is the first son of Douglas Rudolf Ithier (a Mauritius born immigrant) and Mary Thelma Martain (née Ithier).
+Douglas Edward Ithier was born on 20 July 1974, in Middle Swan, Western Australia, Australia, and is the first son of Doug snr (a Mauritius born immigrant) and Mary.
 At the age of 2 his mother separated from his father and they moved to a country town of Albany, Western Australia where Ithier played for Yakamia SC and then Albany Primary until moving to Bunbury at the age of 9 to play for Bunbury Tricolore juniors.
 Supporting Liverpool F.C. from the age of 4, his childhood footballing heroes were John Barnes and Craig Johnston.

 Ithier and his single parent mother moved to Bunbury and lived in a rough area of Government State Housing suburb called Withers, Western Australia which is located 350m from the Bunbury Tricolore SC grounds.
 His young days were spent racing home from school to attend training and it is well known by club officials that Ithier would help with duties around the club that formed his work ethic and strong discipline.

 Ithier won individual Fairest and Best awards for every junior team he played for from Under 8's up to Under 16 age groups.

-Ithier started playing men's football aged 15 and was playing junior Under 16 age group football on Saturdays and men's 4th team amateur football on Sundays.
-In 1992 he won the Fairest and Best player for the whole SWSA 2nd Division mens competition as a 15 year old playing in defence as a Sweeper (libero).
+Ithier began playing men's football aged 15 and was playing junior Under 16 age group football on Saturdays and men's 4th team amateur football on Sundays.
+In 1992 he won the Fairest and Best player for the whole SWSA 2nd Division men's competition as a 15 year old playing in defence as a sweeper.

-From the age of 4 until 17, Ithier played as a Centre-forward scoring goals in all ways and was particularly good in the air heading from set pieces.
-But he was signed to his first professional contract as a Centre-back after he was told by his Floreat Athena manager Eric Williams when signing that he was a good Striker, but would only make money as a Defender.
+From the age of 4 and a half until 17 and three quarters, Ithier played as a centre-forward scoring goals in many ways and was particularly good in the air heading from set pieces.
+But he was signed to his first professional contract as a centre-back after he was told by his Floreat Athena manager Eric Williams when signing that he was a good Striker, but would only make money as a defender.

 Career

 Bunbury Tricolore SC

 In 1990 at the age of 16 Ithier started his senior career with Bunbury Tricolore SC.
 In his 3rd year with the club in 1992 he won the WAASSA 1st Division League title and WAASSA Amateur Cup double.
-He was the clubs youngest ever captain in 1993, was selected in the WAASSA State team and competed in the Australian Amateur Titles – Arafura Games where he was named Western Australia's best player, was voted 3rd best player of the tournament and selected in the 1993 Australian Amateur team.
+He was the club's youngest ever captain in 1993, was selected in the WAASSA State team and competed in the Australian Amateur Titles – Arafura Games where he was named Western Australia's best player, was voted 3rd best player of the tournament and selected in the 1993 Australian Amateur team.